About

 Montessori Makers, based in Chicago, was founded with a clear purpose: to bring structure, clarity, and courage to modern Montessori schools.

-What began as a consulting practice has evolved into a movement — one that helps schools align philosophy with practice, mission with systems, and peace with action.
+What began as a consulting practice has grown into an ecosystem of supports — built to help schools align philosophy with practice, mission with systems, and values with day-to-day reality.

-We partner with Montessori programs across the country to refine environments, strengthen practice, and build sustainable structures that let educators focus on what matters most: children.
-Our work spans diagnostics, strategic planning, coaching, and leadership development — all grounded in Montessori principles and a deep commitment to equity.
+We partner with Montessori programs across the country to strengthen implementation, refine environments, and build sustainable structures that let educators focus on what matters most: children.
+Our work includes diagnostics, strategic planning, leadership coaching, adult culture support, and implementation-aligned systems — all grounded in Montessori principles and a deep commitment to equity and belonging.

-At its heart, Montessori Makers exists to make the work work — to help schools move beyond survival toward coherence, belonging, and joy.
+At its heart, Montessori Makers exists to make the work work — so schools can move beyond survival and into coherence, stability, and joy.

 About the Founder

-Hannah Richardson has spent more than two decades in Montessori education — as a guide, coach, coordinator, consultant, and Head of School.
-She has led programs ranging from 90 to nearly 800 students, across independent, public, and charter sectors, and overseen multimillion-dollar budgets and large-scale organizational change.
+Hannah Richardson is a Montessori leader, strategist, and systems-builder with more than 20 years of experience across independent, public, and charter Montessori schools.
+She has served as a guide, coach, coordinator, consultant, and Head of School, leading programs ranging from 90 to nearly 800 students and guiding large-scale organizational change.

-A board member with The Peace Rebellion and Indigo Montessori, Hannah is trained in anti-bias, anti-racist (ABAR) practice and integrates it into every level of her work.
-She has completed doctoral coursework in Early Childhood Education (PhD ABD), grounding her approach at the intersection of education, systems, and social transformation.
+Hannah is trained in anti-bias, anti-racist (ABAR) practice and integrates equity, belonging, and social responsibility into every level of her work.
+She has completed doctoral coursework in Early Childhood Education (PhD studies completed, ABD) and serves on the boards of Indigo Montessori and Montessori for Social Justice, bringing a justice-centered lens to the future of Montessori leadership.

 What We Believe